mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 ## Hanafi Madhhab

 Imam Ahmad’s first teacher was Qadi Abu Yusuf, under whom he began seeking fiqh and hadith.
 Read *Al-Asl* and *Kitab al-Hujjah* by Muhammad b.
 Hasan al-Shaybani. *Al-Asl* is arguably the most important work in the history of fiqh due to the impact it had on those who came after.
 Then read *Sharh Mukhtasar al-Tahawi* by al-Jassas, *Sharh Mukhtasar al-Karkhi* by al-Quduri, which contains beneficial furu'i fawa'id, and *Fath al-Qadir* by Ibn al-Hummam.
 Reference *Bada’i al-Sana’i* by al-Kasani for fiqh al-khilaf, along with al-Tahawi's *Sharh Ma'ani al-Athar* and *Sharh Mushkil al-Athar* for commentary on hadith.

+## Contemporary Works

+For finance, Taha Karaan also Taqi Usmani's *Fiqh al-Buyu'*.
+It is one of the few books on the topic written from a fiqhi perspeective, although one may disagree with his conclusions.
+Al-Dubyan has composed two encyclopedic books, *al-Mu'amalat al-Maliyah* and *Ahkam al-Taharah*, while 'Ali al-Qaradaghi has written *Haqibat Talib al-'Ilm*.
+All of these should be used for research on matters in this topic.